CoeJoder/metatrader4-server/README.md

-# mt4-zeromq-server
+# MetaTrader 4 -- ZeroMQ Server
-An EA for MetaTrader 4 which provides a high-level trading interface via ZeroMQ sockets.
+Turns MetaTrader 4 into a remotely-accessible trading server.